abdulgig/0-boot-templates/templates/zeroboot_pool/README.md

 - remove: Remove a zeroboot host from the pool
 - unreserved_host: Returns a zeroboot host instance that has not been reserved yet.
 It does this by checking which hosts in the pool do not have an installed reservation service (template: `github.com/zero-os/0-boot-templates/zeroboot_reservation`)
+- pool_hosts: Returns all the host instances of the pool
+- power_on: Powers on all the hosts in the pool
+- power_off: Powers off all the hosts in the pool
+- power_cycle: Power cycles all the hosts in the pool